Our Leadership

 For further details or for any questions about the Board, contact the Secretary to the Board of Governors:

-Dr Gemma Barron is currently a lecturer in Biosciences within the School of Pharmacy and Life Sciences.
+Dr Gemma Barron is currently the Course Leader for the BSc (Hons) Food, Nutrition and Human Health course and a lecturer in Biosciences within the School of Pharmacy and Life Sciences.

 Adrian graduated from RGIT with a Degree in Business Studies and then joined EY in Aberdeen where he qualified as a Chartered Accountant in 1988.

-John is the Chief Operating Officer of large Aberdeen based social care charity VSA and has extensive experience of strategic human resource management and leadership across the public, private and voluntary sectors.
+John is the Chief Operating John is the Managing Director of Hillcrest Futures, a Scotland wide social care charity delivering a range of support services to some of the most vulnerable people in our communities.
+John has extensive experience of strategic human resource management and leadership across the public, private and voluntary sectors.

 Anne is a professional photographer and artist living and working in Aberdeenshire.

-Melissa is a Chartered Engineer with over 24 years’ experience in the Upstream Oil and Gas Industry.
-She is currently General Manager for Hurricane Energy in Aberdeen.
+Melissa is a Chartered Engineer with over 25 years’ experience in the Upstream Oil and Gas Industry.

 Nichola is a Deputy Head Teacher with over 22 years of experience in Education in the State and Independent Sector.